mayovg/Slim-CRUD/README.md

 	vendor/*
 ```

-<a name="foot1">1</a>: Mariadbcom.
+> <a name="foot1">1</a>: Mariadbcom.
 (2016).
 Mariadbcom.
-Retrieved 25 September, 2016, from https://mariadb.com/blog/why-should-you-migrate-mysql-mariadb
+Retrieved 25 September, 2016, from https://mariadb.com/blog/why-should-you-migrate-mysql-mariadb. <br>
-<a name="foot2">2</a>: How to install Composer programmatically?#. (n.d.).
-Retrieved September 25, 2016, from https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md
+> <a name="foot2">2</a>: How to install Composer programmatically?#. (n.d.).
+Retrieved September 25, 2016, from https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md. <br>